In Defense of Biblical Miracles

 A miracle is a violation of the laws of nature; and as a firm and unalterable experience has established these laws, the proof against a miracle, from the very nature of the fact, is as entire as any argument from experience can possibly be imagined.

 While Spinoza tried to show that miracles were actually impossible, Hume most likely thought them to be merely incredible (i.e., difficult or nearly impossible to believe).
-This particular argument was an argument from experience.
+Hume’s line of reasoning was an argument from experience.
 According to Hume, purported miracles represent a contradiction to our uniform experience against them.
 Thus, any claim of a miracle must be mistaken.
 For Hume, a uniform experience against miracles acts as a kind of proof that they do not occur.

 It is not always clear exactly how Hume meant his argument against miracles to be understood.
 Either he was arguing that he already knew that all human experiences were uniform against miracles, or he knew that the experiences of some people were uniform against miracles.
 If it’s the former, then he begged the question.
-If Hume claimed to know that all human experiences are uniform against miracles, he assumed what he was trying to prove.
+That is, if Hume claimed to know that all human experiences are uniform against miracles, he assumed what he was trying to prove.
 For unless one knows all things, one cannot know with certainty that all human experiences are uniform against miracles.
 And, if one cannot know that all human experience is uniform against miracles, then one cannot know that the laws of nature cannot be violated based solely on a claim of uniform experience.
+The claim that all humans have “unalterable experience” against miracles is the very point at issue.
+Accordingly, one cannot use as proof the very assertion that is being questioned.
+Furthermore, Hume, like Spinoza, could not appeal to the improbability of miracles compared to non-miraculous events because such a strategy would count against all improbable events, which we know can and do happen, no matter how improbable.

-If, on the other hand, Hume is referring to the experiences of some humans (i.e., those who have not experienced miracles), then he errs by special pleading.6 In other words, since there are many who have claimed to have experienced miracles, the claimed experience of a skeptic is not sufficient to cancel out the claimed experience of a believer.
+If, on the other hand, Hume was referring to the experiences of some humans (i.e., those who have not experienced miracles), then he erred by special pleading.10 In other words, since many have claimed to experience miracles, the claimed experience of a skeptic is not sufficient to cancel out the claimed experience of a believer.
 Indeed, “hundreds of millions of people in today’s world claim to have witnessed supernatural healings” (Keener 2012, Kindle location 5068).
-Thus, each and every miracle claim, whether found in the Bible or in today’s modern world, cannot be dismissed outright, but must be considered separately and the evidence assessed appropriately.
+Thus, each and every miracle claim, whether found in the Bible or in the modern world, cannot be dismissed outright but must be considered separately and the evidence assessed appropriately on a case-by-case basis.

-Was Gullibility or Ignorance a Critical Factor in Accepting Miracles by Ancient Peoples?
+Was Gullibility or Ignorance by Ancient People a Critical Factor in Accepting Miracles?

-There are some who would have us believe that people in biblical times were more apt to trust in the existence of miracles simply because they were ignorant of the laws of nature.
-That is, had they understood natural laws, they would have correctly attributed all the supposed supernatural events to natural causes.
+There are some who would have us believe that people in biblical times were more apt to trust in the existence of miracles simply because they were unsophisticated and generally ignorant of the laws of nature.
+Had they understood natural laws, so the argument goes, they would have correctly attributed all the supposed supernatural events to natural causes.
 I can understand why some would think this, and I can even agree that it may be true in some instances.
-Just as non-believers will often not believe in miracles because of their predisposition against the supernatural, believers may read miracles into natural events because of wishful thinking or perhaps simply because of their subjective belief in miracles.
-Nevertheless, while one’s belief in miracles is not proof that they exist, neither does such belief serve as evidence against miracles.
-The fact that someone believes in something doesn’t mean it’s not true: Just because I believe the sun will rise tomorrow doesn’t mean it won’t.
+Just as non-believers will often not believe in miracles because of their predisposition against the supernatural, believers may read miracles into natural events because of bias or ignorance.
+Nevertheless, while one’s belief is not proof that miracles exist, neither is it evidence against miracles.
+The fact that someone believes something doesn’t mean it’s not true (e.g., just because I believe the sun will rise tomorrow doesn’t mean it won’t).
 The key point is that neither belief nor unbelief necessarily establishes the truth (or falsity) of miracle claims.
-So, what does this mean?
-Once again, it means that each miracle claim must be considered separately and assessed critically and comprehensively to shed light on its authenticity.
+Each miracle claim must be considered separately and assessed critically and comprehensively to shed light on its potential authenticity.

-It seems abundantly clear to me that people in ancient times did understand the natural order and could see the difference between regularly occurring patterns of nature and exceptions to such patterns.
-It is only because of the regularity of nature that miracles were interpreted by biblical characters as interventions by God into the natural laws that He created.
-Any claim of a “miracle” would have no relevance outside of the consistency, regularity, pattern, and structure of the laws that operate in the world.
-The point here is that a miracle claim, in some sense, presupposes the knowledge of a natural order.
+Moreover, it seems abundantly clear that people in ancient times did have a general understanding of the natural order and could see the difference between regularly occurring patterns of nature and exceptions to such patterns.
+Miracle claims would have no relevance outside of the consistency, regularity, pattern, and structure of the laws that operate in the world.
+The point is that a miracle claim, in some sense, presupposes the knowledge of a natural order.
+It was only because they understood the regularity of nature that miracles could be interpreted by biblical characters as interventions by God.

-In New Testament times, the understanding of natural law was displayed quite vividly by Joseph’s reaction to the unexpected pregnancy of Mary (Matt.
-1:18–19 [NASB]):
+In New Testament times, the understanding of natural law was displayed quite vividly by Joseph’s reaction to the unexpected pregnancy of Mary (Matt 1:18–19):

 This is how the birth of Jesus the Messiah came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
 Because Joseph, her husband, was faithful to the law and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.

-Joseph rightly understood that, according to the regularities observed in nature, conception and pregnancy required intercourse.
+Joseph rightly understood that according to the regularities observed in nature, conception and pregnancy required intercourse.
 The fact that he had not come together with Mary could, in his mind, mean only one thing: infidelity.
 Thus, Joseph desired to divorce Mary quietly.
 His mistaken notion was not that he didn’t understand natural law but that he didn’t realize that God had intervened.
-This fact had to be pointed out to him by an angel of the Lord who appeared in a dream, saying; “Joseph, son of David, do not be afraid to take Mary as your wife; for that which has been conceived in her is of the Holy Spirit” (Matt.
-1:20, NASB).
-The point here is: that a miracle claim presupposes some knowledge of a natural order.
+This fact had to be pointed out to him by an angel of the Lord who appeared in a dream, saying, “Joseph, son of David, do not be afraid to take Mary as your wife, for that which has been conceived in her is of the Holy Spirit” (Matt 1:20).

-So, while it is one thing to claim that some people in ancient times read miracles into natural events, it’s quite another to claim that every miracle witnessed in the Bible and elsewhere can be attributed to mistaken notions about natural laws or to wishful thinking.
+So, while it is one thing to claim that some ancient people read miracles into natural events, it is quite another to claim that each miracle recorded in the Bible was believed on the basis of ignorance of natural laws or wishful thinking.

 Modern Miracles

 The topic of modern-day miracles diverges a bit from biblical miracles.
 In one case, we have those miracles that are recorded in the Bible, which are separated from us in history, culture, and language.
-On the other hand, we have purported miracles that have been wrought in various places worldwide in modern times.
-In the latter case, the definition of miracles would be slightly different.
-I will suggest the following definition: A miracle is an event that would not have occurred had God not intervened in the natural order.
+On the other hand, we have purported modern miracles that have been wrought in various places worldwide and to a generally more sophisticated audience.

-In today’s world, purported miracles are often witnessed by many people who can record and quickly disseminate accounts of the event.
-The vast majority of people living today have enough knowledge of the natural world to assess the truth of claims of spontaneous healing.
-Especially when there are reliable witnesses of such events.
-Indeed, there are numerous examples of such spontaneous healings, as well as many reliable witnesses.
+In today’s world, purported miracles are often witnessed by people who can record and quickly disseminate accounts of the event.
+It is easy to understand how, in the mid-1700s, David Hume could think that all human experiences were uniform against the existence of miracles.
+His knowledge of the world was limited.
+However, the vast majority of people living today have enough knowledge of world events to encounter and assess the truth of claims of miracles, especially when reliable witnesses and meticulously documented cases of such events are present.
+Indeed, there are numerous examples of such healings and many reliable witnesses.

-Medical doctors tend to be excellent witnesses when it comes to medical miracles.
-That is because they can often confirm a patient’s medical history and have sometimes personally examined the patient.
-They may also be more critical in terms of accepting miracle claims because of their academic training and experience.
+Physicians tend to be excellent witnesses when it comes to medical miracles because they can often confirm a patient’s medical history and have sometimes personally examined the patient.
+They may also be more critical in terms of evaluating miracle claims because of their academic training and experience.

 Craig S. Keener (2012, Kindle location 8880) related the testimony of Dr. Martin Biery, a specialist in spinal cord surgery at a hospital in California.
 Biery testified that, in an open prayer service, he witnessed patients “whose spines were frozen get instantaneous freedom and move and bend in all directions without pain.”
 Another physician, Dr. Viola Frymann (Ibid., Kindle location 8885), testified to cures she witnessed, including a “child, whose arm and leg were paralyzed from cerebral palsy… healed before her eyes.”
 Dr. James Blackann witnessed a case where a boy was born with a deformed foot, which normally could only be corrected by major surgery followed by a lengthy period of convalescence.
-According to Blackann, when the boy was prayed for by Kathryn Kuhlmann, who called out that God was healing a child’s legs, the boy “walked up to the stage, ran back and forth, and skipped” (Ibid., Kindle location 8891).
+According to Blackann, when the boy was prayed for, he “walked up to the stage, ran back and forth, and skipped” (Ibid., Kindle location 8891).
 Dr. Blackann also stated: “I’ve seen massive cysts disperse immediately and I’ve seen spastic conditions disappear.
-I’ve seen arthritic spines and limbs instantly freed in [Kuhlmann’s] services” (Ibid.)
+I’ve seen arthritic spines and limbs instantly freed in [healing] services” (Ibid.)

 Keener (Ibid., Kindle locations 5925–5931) also related examples of people who were healed of deafness and muteness: